levrn/gear-vr-leap-unity/README.md

 The client player will be spawned on the server with it's `Transform` being sent over the local network to the server using Unity's `NetworkTransform` and `NetworkTransformChild`.

 Conceptually, this is a simple multiplayer game where the movement of one player gets streamed for the other player to view.

 ### High level schematic

 ![high level schematic](http://res.cloudinary.com/duswj2lve/raw/upload/v1479252306/Levrn_-_4_kstjln.jpg)

+### Note
+The Rigidbody version of the hands (separate Leap provided GameObject that contains the colliders of the fingers) is not set to stream its movement to the mobile app.
+This can be done by adding more `NetworkTransformChild` components and putting the bone colliders as the target transform.

 ## Example(s)
 You can download the example APK and EXE [here](https://drive.google.com/open?id=0B7FfLbKuCDrRUzdKN1JvRW9UQ00)